Pharos-Tribune: Outside owners

 The Pharos-Tribune moved into its present building in 1983.
 In 1995, Howard Publications traded the Pharos-Tribune to Canadian-owned Thomson Corporation in exchange for the Valparaiso Vidette-Messenger.

 In 1990, William C. Blake replaced J.M.
 Druck, who retired as publisher of the Pharos-Tribune.
 He was replaced in 1996 by interim publisher Arden Draeger who filled the position for a short time.
 In April 1997, Dollie Turpin-Cromwell became publisher of the Pharos-Tribune after a year of having the position vacant.
 She was replaced in November 1998 by Wayne Lowman.

 In 2000, Thompson Newspapers sold the Pharos-Tribune, along with 48 other daily U.S. newspapers.
 Thompson retained the (Toronto) The Globe and Mail, and have put their focus on doing business electronically.
 On September 1, 2000, Community Newspaper Holdings, Inc (cnhiMedia) acquired 17 daily newspapers from Thompson Newspapers Inc. that included the Pharos-Tribune.
 The Birmingham-based cnhi was founded in 1997 and is a privately held communications company.
 The Pharos-Tribune is the third largest property of cnhiMedia's 14 Indiana publications.
 On January 3, 2001, Robyn McCloskey was named the new publisher of the Pharos-Tribune.

-The Pharos-Tribune went from printing seven days a week, to five days a week in May 2020.
+The Pharos-Tribune went from printing seven days a week, to five days a week in June 2020.
+The paper switched from carrier to postal delivery in January 2025.